SkyLens by YantraAI

 Release 01 summary

-162 total files: 28 videos (27 shown above plus Gemini VII audio), 14 images, 120 PDF documents.
+Release 01 totals: 162 files — 28 videos (27 shown above plus Gemini VII audio), 14 images, 120 PDF documents.
 108 files contain redactions protecting eyewitness identities, facility locations, and unrelated military site details.
 All video cases above are officially unresolved.
-Resolved and historical cases from earlier AARO releases are listed separately below.
 Source agencies include the Department of the Army, AARO, FBI, NASA, the State Department, and components of U.S. intelligence.
-Additional releases are planned on a rolling basis.
+Release 01 was followed by Release 02 (May 22, 2026 — 64 more files including the F-16 shootdown over Lake Huron) and Release 03 (June 12, 2026 — 72 more files including the Western US Event 2023 AARO case package).
+Catalog total now stands at 294 records.

 Official media previews